-The Reverse Stock Split will be effected simultaneously for all issued and outstanding shares of Common Stock and the exchange ratio will be the same for all issued and outstanding shares of Common Stock.
-The Reverse Stock Split will affect all of our stockholders uniformly and will not affect any stockholder's percentage ownership interests in the Company, except to the extent that the Reverse Stock Split results in any of our stockholders owning a fractional share.
+The Reverse Stock Split will be effected simultaneously for all issued and outstanding shares of Common Stock and the stock split ratio will be the same for all issued and outstanding shares of Common Stock.
+The Reverse Stock Split will affect all of our stockholders uniformly and will not affect any stockholder's percentage ownership interests in Heat, except that stockholders who would have otherwise received fractional shares will receive cash in lieu of such fractional shares.
 After the Reverse Stock Split, the shares of our Common Stock will have the same voting rights and rights to dividends and distributions and will be identical in all other respects to our Common Stock now authorized Common Stock issued pursuant to the Reverse Stock Split will remain fully paid and non-assessable.
-The Reverse Stock Split will not affect the Company continuing to be subject to the periodic reporting requirements of the Exchange Act.
+The Reverse Stock Split will not affect Heat continuing to be subject to the periodic reporting requirements of the Exchange Act.
 The Reverse Stock Split is not intended to be, and will not have the effect of, a "going private transaction" covered by Rule 13e-3 under the Exchange Act.

 The Reverse Stock Split may result in some stockholders owning "odd-lots" of less than 100 shares of our Common Stock.
 Brokerage commissions and other costs of transactions in odd-lots are generally higher than the costs of transactions in "round-lots" of even multiples of 100 shares.
+In addition, we will not issue fractional shares in connection with the Reverse Stock Split, and stockholders who would have otherwise been entitled to receive such fractional shares will receive an amount in cash determined in the manner set forth below under the heading "Fractional Shares."